 In August 2009, GSL expanded Miss Lee's Preschool to add two classrooms for new sections of prekindergarten and junior kindergarten.
 In April 2010, the school opened the new Anchor Center building in the center of campus, which features a full-size gymnasium, updated cafeteria and library, a Lower School music room, Middle School and Lower School art rooms, Middle School science labs, and a greenhouse.
 In August 2013, we opened a new grade level at the Preschool for two-year-olds (Little Lukers).
 During the summer of 2014, Miss Lee's was renovated to add an additional classroom, bringing the total number of classrooms at Miss Lee's to 9.

-The current Lower School & Middle School offices and classroom facilities are adjacent to Grace-St. Luke's Episcopal Church.
+The current Lower School and Middle School offices and classroom facilities are adjacent to Grace-St. Luke's Episcopal Church.
 The Preschool division is housed just east of the new Anchor Center in the historic Miss Lee's property.
 The school also owns property approximately one mile to the east, Snowden Athletic Field, which features a field house and serves as the home football, baseball and softball field, and also serves as home base for all church athletics.